maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 Increase the number of pods by using scaller steering controls on the deployment page.

-Remember about the resource limits that are set on the cluster!
+Remember about the resource limits that are set on the cluster - if You will ask for more than allowed, OpenShift will limit number of pods to allowed one!

 ![image-20200320150527342](OpenshiftLab.assets/image-20200320150527342.png)

 ### Check the logs and events

+Sometimes the app fails to start of behaves odd.
+That's why there are many diagnostic tools on the platform.
+We will not utilize all of them, but one of the most basic one is access to logs and events.

 Click on the "three dot" icon on the deployment header and pick "View logs".